controlplaneio/simulator/CLI.md

 Development targets are specified in the [Makefile](./Makefile).

-The [Dockerfile](./Dockerfile) in this folder is used to isolate and lock down versions for testing and building and not for publishing.

-Publishing of the simulator as a docker image will be [the launch container Dockerfile](../Dockerfile).
-Running  <code>make run</code> (or <code>make build</code>) in the root of this repository will implicitly call
-<code>make docker-build</code> in this folder.

-The remaining make targets can be run inside the build container or outside as you choose for local development.

 <pre>
-all: help
-build                 golang build
-coverage              runs golang unit tests with coverage and opens a browser with the results dep                   install dependencies for other targets doc                   generate markdown documentation for packages
-help-no-color:
-test-acceptance       run bats acceptance tests test                  run all tests test-unit             run golang unit tests
+run                   Runs the simulator - the build stage of the container runs all the cli tests docker-build          Builds the launch container docker-test           Run the tests infra-init            Initialisation needed before interacting with the infra infra-checkvars       Check the tfvars file exists before interacting with the infra infra-plan            Show what changes will be applied to the infrastructure infra-apply           Apply any changes needed to the infrastructure before running a scenario infra-destroy         Teardown any infrastructure dep                   Install dependencies for other targets build                 Run golang build for the CLI program test                  run all tests except goss tests test-acceptance       Run bats acceptance tests for the CLI program test-unit             Run golang unit tests for the CLI program coverage              Run golang unit tests with coverage and opens a browser with the results doc                   Generate documentation
 </pre>

 ## Usage

 <pre>
-init ---------

 A distributed systems and infrastructure simulator for attacking and debugging Kubernetes